kirarpit/loggly-retrieving-data/README.md

-# Loggly Event Retrieval API
+# Loggly Event Retrieval API Library
-> Loggly retrieving data API library for PHP
+> loggly-retrieving-data is the PHP library of [Loggly Retrieving Data API](https://www.loggly.com/docs/api-retrieving-data/).

 ## Installation
 `composer require kirarpit/loggly-retrieving-data`

 ## Usage
-The library could be used to search for events or filter by field across all log events.
-The “Search” & “Event” endpoints will work together to return a set of your events and counts as described in the [Loggly Retrieving Data API](https://www.loggly.com/docs/api-retrieving-data/).
+Anything which can be searched on Loggly Search Panel could be queried here and the resulted events would be returned along with the total number of such events.

+The must defined parameters for a search are 'query', 'from_timestamp' and 'to_timestamp', rest are optional.

+Optional size parameter in the query defines the number of events fetched in a single page.
+The maximum value it can take is 5000, after which another curl request is to be made with shorter duration as described in the [Loggly Retrieving Data API](https://www.loggly.com/docs/api-retrieving-data/), which is automatically handled by the library under the hood.

 ```php
 <?php